gvergnaud/ts-pattern/docs/v3-to-v4-migration-guide.md

     .otherwise(() => []);
 ```

 Now `[subpattern]` matches arrays with 1 element in them.
-This is more consistent with native language features, like destructuring assignement and is overall more intuitive.
+This is more consistent with native language features, like destructuring assignment and is overall more intuitive.
 This will resolve [#69](https://github.com/gvergnaud/ts-pattern/issues/69), [#62](https://github.com/gvergnaud/ts-pattern/issues/62) and [#46](https://github.com/gvergnaud/ts-pattern/issues/46).

 ### NaN